-ILIM use their DSC model on all five Multi-Asset Portfolio Funds.
+ILIM use their DSC model on all three MAPS funds.
 ILIM developed the DSC model and it is a market first in Ireland.
 It uses many factors to identify long-term stock-market trends and movements.

-The advantage of having the DSC is that, where used the strategy identifies greater potential for falls in the stock-market, it aims to reduce the amount invested in global shares and increase the amount in cash.
+The advantage of having the DSC is that, where used, the strategy identifies greater potential for falls in the stock-market, it aims to reduce the amount invested in global shares and increase the amount in cash.
 And importantly, when the DSC identifies greater potential for stock-market recovery, it will move back out of cash and into global shares.